Concrete Repair or Replace? A Simple Guide

 Several factors beyond visible damage should influence your decision.
 Thinking through each one helps you arrive at the right answer for your specific situation.

-Extent and Pattern of Damage
+Evaluating the Extent of the Damage

 A single crack or one sunken section is very different from a web of intersecting cracks across an entire driveway.
 Isolated problems are almost always candidates for repair.
 Widespread damage spread across multiple sections suggests systemic issues that repair alone may not resolve.